noahlange/arc-rpg/content/06-Software/05-Hacking.md

 As vulnerabilities are patched and mitigated, exploits can grow stale over time, especially against high-tech and high-value targets.
 More thoughtful freelancers will ensure that mission-critical components are up to date before taking on high-risk jobs to avoid being caught flat-footed with an unexpectedly-useless exploit.

-> Seconds from being spotted, Bobby Bobberson quickly runs a back-pocket exploit to disrupt a corpo guard's cybernetic optics.
+> _Example_: Seconds from being spotted, Bobby Bobberson quickly runs a back-pocket exploit to disrupt a corpo guard's cybernetic optics.
 Unfortunately for Bobby, a firmware update was released last week that patched the vulnerability used by Bobby’s exploit—and even more unfortunately, the guard in question was meticulous in keeping up with his security updates.

 Likewise, hackers going toe-to-toe with powerful corps must know when to play their aces and when to pocket them for another game.
 Prematurely exposing a zero-day when an existing hack would work can give infosecs a chance to develop mitigations for future incursions.
 Profilers are small databases that do the hard work of pairing devices to exploits, warning the user if they attempt to use a patched exploit against a prepared target.